Part of the Hiring Your First Employee hub.

 Navigating Employment Law and Contractual Obligations

 Every worker in the UK gets certain rights from day one.
-You must give a written statement of work details.
+You must provide a written statement detailing the work.
 This includes pay, hours, and holiday time.
 In the UK, becoming an employer is not just a mindset shift.
-It comes with practical duties: right to work checks, payroll, PAYE, pension responsibilities, written employment particulars, holiday pay, insurance, and basic people-management processes.
+It brings practical responsibilities, including checking someone’s right to work, setting up payroll and PAYE, understanding pension duties, issuing the correct employment documents, managing holiday and pay correctly, and ensuring you have the right insurance in place.

 Keeping up with your local laws is key.
 Your contracts must match the latest rules to protect your business and staff.
 Clear documents are the basis of a good work relationship.